 - follow the child's lead to build their confidence and encourage them to communicate

-- tweak the way parents play and read books with their child to help them learn language
+- 'tweak' the way parents play and read books with their children, to help them learn language

-- change the way parents speak to their child so that they will understand and learn new words.
+- change the way parents speak to their children, so that they will understand and learn new words.

 - six to eight training sessions for parents in small, personalised groups

 - a pre-program consultation for families and children with the speech pathologist

 - three individual visits for families and children with the speech pathologist.
 Families are videotaped practising strategies to help achieve specific communication goals.
 Families and the speech pathologist then watch the taped interaction to gauge what's helping the child, and what could help further.